Dual-Prototype Disentanglement: A Context-Aware Enhancement Framework for Time Series Forecasting: Method

 Then each generated sequence is projected into a shared $D$-dimensional latent space via the linear layers:

 The resulting Common Pattern Bank $\mathcal{B}_c$ and Rare Pattern Bank $\mathcal{B}_r$ are defined as follows:

-This strategy explicitly separates the modeling of common and rare patterns while keeping the prototype representation compact and adaptive.
-Both $\mathcal{B}_c$ and $\mathcal{B}_r$ are updated throughout training under the guidance of the disentanglement loss described in \cref{DGLoss}.
-This allows the common prototypes to evolve toward more representative and dataset-specific stable patterns, while the rare prototypes dynamically adapt to capture and memorize infrequent yet critical temporal patterns.
+This strategy explicitly organizes common and rare patterns according to their forecasting roles while keeping the prototype memory compact and adaptive.
+Both $\mathcal{B}_c$ and $\mathcal{B}_r$ are jointly optimized with the backbone under DGLoss.
+Consequently, the common prototypes evolve toward representative and dataset-specific prevalent dynamics, while the rare prototypes adapt to infrequent yet prediction-relevant variations.